ThibaultLuytsPXL/Benternet_Project/README.md

 ![ladder](BenternetImages/ladder.png)

 The service responds to the client with a lttle info on what has been asked and (sends you to the website)/ also with links to websites with more information.
-The List with all possible info can be found int the list section.
+The List with all possible info can be found in the list section.

 ### Requesting help